‘This is not my Ashoka’: Angry students ask university to bring back Pratap Bhanu Mehta

 Some of them who spoke to Scroll.in over the phone said they were “mourning a loss” and were discussing the larger implications of Mehta’s exit.
 Faculty members expressed concern over the future of the university because of its direct brand association with Mehta, while students said they questioned the administration’s transparency on the matter.

 During the day, the faculty and the students’ and alumni body released statements condemning the resignation.
-The student’s body demanded the university to offer Mehta back his job and make his resignation letter public after seeking his premission.
+The student’s body demanded the university to offer Mehta back his job and make his resignation letter public after seeking his permission.
 The faculty said the resignation set a “chilling precedent”.

 Both the statements questioned the university’s lack of transparency and its commitment to academic freedom.
 This was echoed by several students and alumni who said they considered the university as a free-thinking space where professors and students could openly express their views.